iabdullah-ai/Python-Fundamentals/README.md

 * (more project coming soon )
 * **PROJECT 2 : calculator2.O.py
 * ( this project is the implementation of error handling i learned )*
+* **PROJECT 3 : salestracker2.O.py
+* ( this is my first project that has a practical work it handles and tracks everyday sales of my father medical store)
   ## Tech Stack
   * ** Language : python 3
   * ** Tools: *VS code , Github